v-gajjar/Minesweeper/README.md

 We’re actively evolving this game!
 Some upcoming ideas:

 - Smooth gameplay with customizable difficulty levels
 - Dark mode and ongoing UX polish
 - Sounds, timers, and extra UX features for immersion
 - Accessibility, themes, and multi-language support
 - Touch controls optimized for mobile & tablets
 - Keyboard navigation for power players
 - New home screen with light/dark themes & quick actions

-See the [Project Board](https://github.com/users/v-gajjar/projects/2) or [open issues](https://github.com/v-gajjar/Minesweeper/issues) for the full list.
+See the [Kanban Board](https://github.com/users/v-gajjar/projects/2) or [open issues](https://github.com/v-gajjar/Minesweeper/issues) for the full list.

 ---